profesorpaiche/cicliminds/notes.md

       package, there are also no instructions of how to install the packages.
 For a non-python user, this is a problem (like me).
-        - [X] Link to the repo and instructions for installation.
-    - [ ] There is no explanation about the data used in the project, where to get it, or how it is related to `DATA_DIR` and `MODEL_WEIGHTS_DIR`.
+        - [X] Link to the repo and instructions for installation. get it, or how it is related to `DATA_DIR` and `MODEL_WEIGHTS_DIR`.
     - [X] `jupyter lab` does not work in my system, instead `jupyter-lab` can be used.